Nodefusion/NodefusionPortal.UserManual/README/Organizations/MS-Subscriptions.md

 When the agreement is not accepted to the user, a dialog screen will be displayed that will block the page until the customer agreement is accepted.

 The dialog button will contain a form with five fields.
-All the fiels are required and has to be filled.
+All the fields are required and must be filled.
 First Name, Last Name, Phone, Email and Agreement Date.
 Agreement date field cannot be set to a future date.